linas92/_2022_09_29_calculator_with_a_twist/README.md

 # _2022_09_29_calculator_with_a_twist
-This will be a LGBTVHDMIGTFOGGHF+ calculator with a twist
+This will be a calculator with a twist of sparkles and lights